shaunjl/chat-with-confluence/README.md

-# 📚🔊 Chat With Confluence
+# 📖🔊 Chat With Confluence

 # Overview
-📖 Use Embedded Vector Store and an LLM to chat with your confluence docs
+Use Embedded Vector Store and an LLM to chat with your Confluence docs

 ✨ Only need a Confluence Account and OpenAI account.